limkrisha/limkrisha/content/authors/admin/_index.md

 bio: Equipping economists with the data analytics tools focused on the FRE sector

 # Interests to show in About widget
-interests:
+competencies:
+- Statistical Programming and Analysis
+- Data Analytics
+- Visualization
+- Database Queries
-- Artificial Intelligence
+- Dashboard Design
-- Computational Linguistics
+- Data Storytelling
-- Information Retrieval
+- Forecasting

 # Education to show in About widget
-education:
+overview:
   courses:
   - course: Term 1 (R, Stata, Tableau, Excel)
     institution: FRE501, FRE502, FRE528, FRE515